 Brokers Corner: How To Use Emotional Intelligence While Dealing With Seller

 Emotionally intelligent professionals have an edge over their competitors, studies say.
 Property brokers are no exception.
 The real estate business is a business of people.
-The more you interact and network with people, the better for your business.
+The more you interact with people, the better for your business.
 However, it is always easier said than done.
-Each seller is an individual of different nature.
-There might be myriad of reasons for the seller to consider selling his house.
-Dealing with those reasons needs emotional intelligence.
+Each seller is an individual of a different nature.
+Each of them has to be dealt with differently.

 Emotional intelligence is all about understanding the feelings of the individual and dealing with him accordingly.
 In case of real estate business, the agent needs to be empathetic towards the feelings of the seller and behave according to the situation.
 The better he is able to understand the mental state of the seller, the more are the chances of winning the assignment.

 Let's see how you can use emotional intelligence theory to get more sellers onboard with you.